India Tiger Photo Safari

 Easy

 This workshop starts and ends in New Delhi (DEL), so you can plan your flights accordingly.
-The workshop starts on March 22nd and ends on April 2nd.
-Our hotel and lodges throughout this trip will be a mixture of 4 and 5-star luxury accommodations that provide incredible food & service throughout our time in the country.
+The workshop runs from March 26th to April 6th.
+Our hotel and lodges throughout this trip will be a mixture of 4-star luxury accommodations that provide incredible food & service throughout our time in the country.
 If you are curious about which camera gear to bring on a trip like this, check out our FAQ section at the bottom of this workshop page.

 What is Included?